 For the collectors, who specialize in Russian history and its prominent figures, we recommend to pay peculiar attention in our collection to “Peter the Great” and “Admiral”, the first one stands as the engraved dirk with a portrait of famous Russian Emperor Peter I, and the second weapon renders a salute to the Russian Admiral Nakhimov.

-Apart from the given specifications, we would like to remind you that every collectible dirk from our catalogue is produced manually with the use of traditional methods of metalwork and decoration.
+Apart from the given specifications, we would like to remind you that every handmade Scottish dirk from our catalogue is produced manually with the use of traditional methods of metalwork and decoration.
 We use the selected materials (specifically, for damascus steel dirks), precious metals, gemstones and rare wood species to meet the highest demands and satisfy the most conversant collectors.